DaveMielke/NBP/b2g/doc/UserInterface/Navigation/panning.rst

 cursor routing key.
 This positions the braille display such that the rendered portion of the current line starts with that character.

+The braille display can be directly moved to the start of the first line by pressing Space+Dots123, or to the end of the last line by pressing Space+Dots456.
+These key combinations are the same as those that have been traditionally used to emulate the Control+Home/End keys of a standard keyboard (see `Navigating with Keyboard Keys`_).